A Minor Metal Merchant’s Diary

-As it now appears UK is heading for the Cuban option – an island state proximate to a trade mass bent on sadistically tarring and feathering it – our small company is beginning to wonder if it needs to do something… But what?
+As it now appears Brexit UK is heading for the Cuban option – an island state close to a trading zone bent on sadistically excluding it – our small company is beginning to wonder if it needs to do something… But what?
 Bring over six months of stock for our regular UK customers?
 Form a Dutch company?
 We haven’t a clue.

-So, this week I visited a Felixstowe warehouse where we store a bit of stuff – some titanium, a bit of nickel alloy, a variety of rare earths – that kind of thing.
-Only, at present, the problem is they do not replicate Steinweg’s oomph in regard to services to the metal trade.
-The logistics company and warehouse are separately owned and metal is stored next to home furnishings.
+So, this week I visited a Felixstowe warehouse where we store some of our stock – a few tonnes of titanium, a bit of nickel alloy, a variety of rare earths – that kind of thing.
+Only, at present, the problem is the warehouse does not replicate Steinweg’s oomph in its range of services to the metal trade.
+The logistics company and warehouse are separately owned and my metal is stored next to home furnishings.

 Fiber or Fibre?